Women and Girls Program

 provided by Breaking Free.
 After an initial intake and assessment is completed, an

-individual plan for each client is established and implemented, which will
+individual plan for each client is established and implemented, which includes:

 - Advocacy: Providing information and